Non-Euclidean Erd\H{o}s-Anning Theorems

 \begin{theorem} If a set $S$ of points of a 2-dimensional strictly convex distance function has diameter $D$ (measured according to that distance function), and all distances in $S$ are integers, then $|S|=O(D)$, with a constant of proportionality that depends on the distance function. \end{theorem}

-\begin{proof} Let $\rho$ be the minimum Euclidean distance to the origin of the unit ball of the given distance function~$d$.
-Then scaling both $S$ and the distance function by $1/\rho$ produces a distance function whose unit ball contains a given circle, without changing the distance between any two of the scaled points in $S$.
-Let $\xi$ be the maximum Euclidean distance from the origin of this scaled unit ball; note that, if we treat the distance function as fixed, then $\xi$ is a constant.
-After this scaling, the function measured by~$d$ is upper bounded by the Euclidean distance, and lower bounded by Euclidean distance divided by $\xi$.
-Therefore, the Euclidean diameter of $S$ (as scaled) is also at most $D$.
+\begin{proof} We may assume without loss of generality that the unit ball of the given distance function~$d$ is contained in a Euclidean unit circle.
+For, if it does not, let $\xi$ be the maximum Euclidean distance from the origin to any point of the unit $d$-ball, and scale both $S$ and $d$ by $1/\xi$, leaving distances between the scaled points unchanged and allowing the $d$-ball to fit within a Euclidean unit circle.
+Let $\rho$ be the minimum Euclidean distance from the origin of the unit circle of~$d$; note that, if we treat the distance function as fixed, then~$\rho$ is a constant.
+Then the function measured by~$d$ is lower bounded by the Euclidean distance, and upper bounded by $\tfrac{1}{\rho}$ times the Euclidean distance.
+From the lower bound on $d$, the Euclidean diameter of $S$ is at most its $d$-diameter, $D$.